What you need to know about the new law

 The offense is a “primary” offense, meaning officers can pull over drivers who have a cell phone in their hand whether or not they have committed any other driving offense.
 Although there are some acceptable ways under the new law to use a cell phone while driving, all must be hands-free and texting is specifically prohibited.

-If you were injured by a driver whom you suspect was texting at the time of the accident, contact our distracted driving attorneys for a free case evaluation.
+If you were injured by a driver whom you suspect was texting at the time of the accident, contact our car accident attorneys for a free case evaluation.